 What will participation in the programme involve?

-Academic year 2017/18: Participating schools nominate a lead teacher to develop as the Mastery Specialist.
-In the initial stages of the programme, the teacher will attend two residential training events (London: 27th & 28th March 2018 and 4th & 5th July 2018; Manchester: 17th & 18th April 2018 and 27th & 28th June 2018), and develop their own skills of teaching for mastery with their own classes.
-In addition, the Mastery Specialist will spend two days this academic year working within the hub (meeting with Teaching for Mastery Lead, visiting primary and/or secondary schools implementing teaching for mastery etc. to broaden their own understanding of the work) and will be funded for four days’ worth of initial planning and development work with their own department in the summer term (this work can be carried out in the latter part of the summer term).
-This amounts to 10 days’ worth of time, funded at £200 per day.
-Additionally, a bursary of £1000 will be paid to the secondary Mastery Specialist’s school to enable members of their department to participate in the planning and development work carried out in the summer term.
+Academic year 2018/19: Participating schools nominate a lead teacher to develop as the Mastery Specialist.
+In the initial stages of the programme, the teacher will attend three residential training events and develop their own skills of teaching for mastery with their own classes.
+In addition, the Mastery Specialist will spend some time working within the hub (meeting with Teaching for Mastery Lead, visiting primary and/or secondary schools implementing teaching for mastery etc. to broaden their own understanding of the work) and will be funded for planning and developmental work with their own department in the summer term.
+This amounts to 15 days’ worth of time, funded at £200 per day.
+In all £3000 will be paid to the secondary Mastery Specialist’s school to enable the specialist and members of their department to participate in the planning and development work carried out in the academic year 2018/9.

-Academic year 2018/19: during this year, participants will continue to develop their own classroom practices and also enable their departmental colleagues to explore and implement teaching for mastery approaches.
-There will be 15 days funded at £200 per day to enable the participant to attend three residentials (one per term), work within their own department, liaise with the hub’s Secondary Teaching for Mastery Lead and wider team, and to develop their own skills in leading professional development.
+Academic year 2019/20: during this year, participants will continue to develop their own classroom practices and also enable their departmental colleagues to explore and implement teaching for mastery approaches.
+There will be a further 15 days funded at £200 per day to enable the participant to attend two further residentials, work within their own department, liaise with the hub’s Secondary Teaching for Mastery Lead and wider team, and to develop their own skills in leading professional development.
 This will involve some time (as part of the 15 days) building their PD leadership skills through the separate, NCETM Accredited PD Lead programme*, and as a result they will be well-placed to lead professional development within their own schools and beyond.

-In the academic year 2019/20, (details yet to be confirmed with the Department for Education), the Mastery Specialists will have the opportunity to work with colleagues from one or two other schools, to enable them to each embed teaching for mastery approaches within their own departments.
+In the academic year 2020/21, the Mastery Specialists will have the opportunity to work with colleagues from two other schools, to enable them to each embed teaching for mastery approaches within their own departments.
 The funding is enhanced at this stage to take into account the PD lead role of the specialist.